pycon-mentored-sprints/organisational/README.md

 🗂 all things related to the organisation of the PyCon mentored sprints

-## About the logo
+## Digital assets

 The logo used in this organisation was designed by [Ashley McNamara](https://twitter.com/ashleymcnamara) and it features Bit the Azure Advocates mascot.

-## Upcoming meetings and meeting minutes

-The minutes for the organising committee can be found in the [./minutes](./minutes) folder.
+The rest of out digital assets can be found at [https://github.com/pycon-mentored-sprints/digital-assets](https://github.com/pycon-mentored-sprints/digital-assets).

 ## TODO's